Bioconductor/BiocEMBO2015/README.md

 # BiocEMBO2015

-Course material for EMBO / EBI course, Hinxton, UK, October 2015
+This repository contains course material for the EMBO Practical
+Course: Analysis of High-Throughput Sequencing Data, Hinxton, UK, October, 2015.
+The material is for part of day 1, covering introductory R / Bioconductor, short read sequence manipulation, core classes, aligned reads, annotation, and variants.
+See the [vignettes][] directory for additional detail.

+[vignettes]: ./blob/master/vignettes